Call +44(0)161 941 4000

 b) the petitioner finds it intolerable to live with the respondent.

-It is not possible to rely upon adultery as a reason for the irretrievable breakdown of the marriage if the couple have together for 6 months after discovering that the adultery has taken place.
+It is not possible to rely upon adultery as a reason for the irretrievable breakdown of the marriage if the couple has been together for six months after discovering that the adultery has taken place.

 In the absence of the respondent admitting to adultery, it is often difficult for the petitioner to establish that adultery has taken place.
 Adultery can be proved or inferred, in the absence of the respondent’s confession, by: